XDesigns-gfx/Gimp-Plugins-list/README.md

 [Constantize Plug-in](https://gimpchat.com/viewtopic.php?f=9&t=16827&p=254816) | Helper Plugin | Allows older gimp plugins to work for 2.10 | Helper| Yes | Yes | N/A | ⚙️ |

-## IMPORTANT: SOME PLUGINS/SCRIPT/ETC MIGHT BE ANNOYING TO HANDLE FOR THOSE THERE WILL BE A "INFO:" LINK TO HELP
+#### IMPORTANT: Some PLUGINS/SCRIPT/ETC might be annyoing to install/understand for those you'll see a "INFO:" Link to help

 ## 📷 Photo & RAW Tools